FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

         }
     }
     ```
-    Build and Run you application.
+    Build and run you application.
 Check out the console output.
-After ZeroBeacon is discovered, you should see a message *Found!* At this point, we have our BlueDuino.
+After ZeroBeacon is discovered, you should see a message *Found!* At this point, we have found our BlueDuino.
 1. Now, we would like to connect to our board.
 Let's do it.
 Add `var blePeripheral : CBPeripheral?` to the beginning of the file.
 It should now look like this:
-    ```
+    ```swift
     import Cocoa
     import CoreBluetooth